-This holiday season, make sure your gift wrap, boxes and Christmas food scraps end up in the right cart.
-Better yet, repurpose, reuse and get creative with how to reduce your waste this holiday season.
+This holiday season make sure your gift wrap, boxes and food scraps end up in the right cart.
+Check out our tips below to reduce, reuse and properly dispose of your waste this holiday season.

-Find out where and how to dispose of your everyday items at What Goes Where.
+To find out where to recycle, compost or dispose of your everyday items, and how to properly prepare them, visit What Goes Where.

-Download our handy PDF for more Christmas tips to reduce your waste.
+Download our handy tip sheet for more ways to reduce your holiday waste.

 Meal planning and cooking

 • Make a shopping list and only buy what you need.
 Remember to shop from your pantry and fridge first to use up food you already have.

 • Use reusable containers for leftovers instead of plastic wrap or tin foil.

 • Save bones and vegetable peelings for soup stock.
 Compost what is left when you are done with them.

 • Buy items with less packaging.
 Making less waste is always best!

 • Set up a Secret Santa gift exchange with friends and family to limit the number of presents needed.